Machine Learning for MU-MIMO Receive Processing in OFDM Systems: System Model

 \subsubsection{Equalization}

-\gls{LMMSE} equalization is leveraged, which is widely used because of its reasonable complexity.
+The widely used \gls{LMMSE} equalizer is leveraged, as it maximizes the post-equalization \gls{SNR} among all linear operators.
 However, as computing a dedicated \gls{LMMSE} operator for each \gls{RE} is infeasible in practice due to prohibitive complexity, we resort to a grouped-\gls{LMMSE} equalizer, i.e., a single \gls{LMMSE} operator is applied to a group of adjacent \glspl{RE} spanning multiple subcarriers $f \in \{F_b,\dots, F_e\}$ and symbols $t \in \{T_b,\dots,T_e\}$.
-Under this assumption, the \gls{LMMSE} operator for the group of \glspl{RE} spanning $\{F_b,\dots, F_e\}\times\{T_b,\dots,T_e\}$ is (see Appendix~\ref{app:LMMSE} for a derivation)
+Under this assumption, the \gls{LMMSE} operator for the group of \glspl{RE} spanning $\{F_b,\dots, F_e\}\times\{T_b,\dots,T_e\}$ is